companion-dotnet/companion-dotnet/docs/Signaling/BasicConcepts.md

 ```

 ## How to use Companion .NET Signaling in Blazor Components?
-For mor information about the integration within *Blazor* see [UsageWithBlazor.md](./UsageWithBlazor.md).
+For mor information about the integration with *Blazor* see [UsageWithBlazor.md](./UsageWithBlazor.md).